 Kristine is responsible for the management of all finances for the company, including forecasting, taxes, payroll, banking, accounts payable and accounts receivables.
 She has over 15 years of experience in financial management in the public and private sectors.
 Kristine holds a bachelor’s degree in accounting from Bentley College and is a member of the Massachusetts Society of Certified Public Accountants.
 You can reach Kristine at firstname.lastname@example.org.

-As a member of the KnowledgeWorks modeling team, Tom is involved with building models, preparing strategic trade-off scenarios, and executing institutional grant awarding for our clients.
-Before his arrival at Maguire Associates in 2009, he served as a program evaluator at Wilmington High School and a teacher and tester at Sylvan Learning Center.
+As a senior member of the enrollment management predictive modeling team since 2009, Tom is involved with building models, preparing strategic trade-off scenarios, and executing institutional grant awarding for our clients.
+A trained social studies teacher, Tom also oversees the training of newly hired modeling analysts.
 Tom holds a bachelor’s degree from Syracuse University and a master’s in educational research, measurement, and evaluation from Boston College.
-Most recently, Tom has worked as the lead analyst on modeling projects for the University of Saint Thomas, Dean College, Regis College, Illinois Institute of Technology, Mercyhurst College, and Framingham State College.
-When not building models, you can find Tom in the pool, on the slopes or on the links.
+Most recently, Tom has worked as the lead analyst on modeling projects for the University of Saint Thomas, Dean College, Regis College, The New School, Mercyhurst College, Iona College, Bellarmine University, University of Hartford, Saint Anselm College, Canisius College, Indiana State University and Framingham State University, among others.
+When not in the office, you can look for Tom on the links or out on the slopes.
 He can be reached at email@example.com.

-Jessica directs the company’s consulting practices as well as its marketing and business development initiatives.
-She previously led the firm’s KnowledgeWorkspractices, which include its predictive modeling and quantitative and qualitative research portfolios.
+Jessica leads the company’s branding, marketing and communications practice as well as its leadership and organizational development portfolio.
+She previously led the firm’s predictive modeling and market research businesses.
 Jessica led McWade Group for 10 years prior to joining Maguire Associates, providing strategy, leadership, and message development services to higher education, corporate, and non-profit clients.
 She was previously Vice President, Corporate Affairs & Communications for Raytheon; Director, Corporate Communications for Textron; and Director, Corporate Affairs for BankBoston.
 She was a senior officer in all three corporations and a member of Raytheon’s Global Executive Management Team.
 She also served as Deputy Press Secretary to the Mayor of Boston and photographer to the Governor of Massachusetts.
-Jessica has done business in over 20 nations including Argentina, Brazil, Japan, Mexico, and the former Soviet Union.
-She is a doctoral-degree candidate (ABD status) in leadership and organizational development at The George Washington University.
-She is past president of the World Affairs Council of Boston and a member of The Council on Foreign Relations, overseer at Sea Education Association (SEA), founder of the Creative Economy Council of New England, and has served on many boards.
-Jessica was appointed a Fellow to the Salzburg Seminar (Austria), served as a British-American Fellow (Northern Ireland), and is an alumna of the LEADBoston Program.
+Jessica has traveled to 50 nations and done business in 20 of them.
+She is past president of the World Affairs Council of Boston, member of The Council on Foreign Relations, trustee at Sea Education Association (SEA), founder of the Creative Economy Council of New England, member of the Harvard Club, and has served on many boards.
+Jessica was appointed a Fellow to the Salzburg Seminar (Austria), served as a British-American Fellow (Northern Ireland), is an alumna of the LEADBoston Program, and was once named one of Boston’s Ten Outstanding Young Leaders.
+She was also a Commander in the U.S. Naval Reserve, having undertaken many military and diplomatic assignments in diverse locations such as the Pentagon, Greenland/North Pole, Buckingham Palace, NATO Headquarters, and U.S. embassies around the world.
+Jessica was graduated from Boston University (B.S.), New York University (M.B.A.), Harvard University’s Kennedy School of Government (M.P.A.), and The George Washington University’s Executive Leadership Doctoral Program (Ed.D.).
+She also attended The Stockholm School of Economics on an International Management Fellowship.
 She has studied at the Aspen Institute, Omega Institute, St. John’s College in Santa Fe, University of Iowa’s Writers’ Workshop, and University of Wisconsin Writers’ Institute.
-She is also a Commander (Retired) in the U.S. Naval Reserve, having undertaken many military and diplomatic assignments in diverse locations such as The White House, Pentagon, Greenland/North Pole, Buckingham Palace, NATO Headquarters, and U.S. embassies around the world.
-Jessica was graduated from Boston University (B.S.), New York University (M.B.A.), and Harvard University’s Kennedy School of Government (M.P.A.).
-She also attended The Stockholm School of Economics on an International Management Fellowship.
-At Maguire Associates, she has worked on projects for Capital University, the College of Mount St. Joseph, Cornell University, LIM College, MCLA (Massachusetts College of Liberal Arts), Metropolitan State University, Saint Louis University, Simmons College, the University of Massachusetts Lowell, the University of Michigan, and the University of Puget Sound.
-She has also delivered major presentations to the ACT Enrollment Planners Conference, AMA Symposium for the Marketing of Higher Education, The College Board Forum, and The College Board Middle States Forum.
 You can reach Jessica at firstname.lastname@example.org.

 Linda Cox Maguire